 We are looking for dynamic music educators that have the drive and capacity to LEAD!
 We want them to be part of the Emerging Leaders program to recognize and support future leaders in music education.
 Please nominate any music educators you may know of who show this leadership potential.

 Also, registration is now open for the Emerging Leadership Summer Conference!

 The FMEA Multicultural Network presents the 6th annual Summer Conference Thursday, June 14th, 2018!
 This one day professional development workshop is set up to offer information, insight and inspiration to Florida’s music educators as you enter the summer planning months.
 Topics will include everything from Chorus, Band, and Orchestra to World Drumming and fundamentals of the Elementary Classroom.

 We seeking proposals for clinic sessions and performing ensembles for the 2019 FMEA Professional Development Conference, January 9-12, 2019.

 There are many opportunities for K-12 students to get involved in music this summer.
 Here is a list of Summer Music Camps hosted by FMEA's Gold and Silver Academic Partners.

-FMEA is soliciting scholarship applications for the 2015 June M. Hinckley Music Education Scholarship.
-The Association will award $1000.00 scholarships to selected graduating high school students who participated in a Florida All-State ensemble and who intend to major in music education at a Florida college or university.
+FMEA is soliciting scholarship applications for the 2018 June M. Hinckley Music Education Scholarship.
+The Association will award $1000.00 scholarships to selected 2017-2018 graduating high school students who participated in a Florida All-State ensemble and who intend to major in music education at a Florida college or university.
 Please encourage your students to apply.

-The 2015 FMEA Steel Band Festival provides students and directors a positive performance outlet and educational opportunity, advancing the experience of steel band student throughout the state.
-It will be held February 28, 2014 at the University of Florida
+The 2018 FMEA Steel Band Festival provides students and directors a positive performance outlet and educational opportunity, advancing the experience of steel band student throughout the state.
+It will be held April 6 & 7 in Orlando

 Visit our Advocacy page for new resources to print out and distribute regarding the benefits of arts participation based on findings in our latest cohort study.